funkhaus/wordpress-theme-boilerplate/README.md

 1. If the design calls for a floating header on scroll, does it float correctly?
 1. Does it look consistent in Chrome, Safari and Firefox?

-1. #### Does it pass validation?
+#### Does it pass validation?

 Run the major parts of the site through the validator at https://validator.w3.org/nu/.

 It's fine to get non-critical errors/warnings like `An img element must have an alt attribute, except under certain conditions.` or the ones thrown by old attributes on the default Vimeo iframe embeds, like `The frameborder attribute on the iframe element is obsolete`.
 Another common one is it complaining about `&` symbols in Google Map URLs, those are fine to ignore.
 But anything else should be fixed, especially `Stray end tag` errors.

-2. #### Are `overflow` scroll bars visible, or do they show up on resize when they shouldn't?
+#### Are `overflow` scroll bars visible, or do they show up on resize when they shouldn't?

 A common mistake we see is setting a fixed height on a `DIV`, and then on another browser scroll bars will be visible on that `DIV` due to variations in font sizing or line heights.
 This is most common with footers.

 Make sure that as you resize the browser, scroll bars only appear on the right hand side of the screen on `body`.

-### Specifics
+### Code Checklist

-The specific checklist is what the Funkhaus tech team will be checking against.
+The code checklist is what the Funkhaus tech team will be checking against.
 We will be looking at code, and judging it against the conventions laid out in this style guide.

 1. Is the CSS too specific, or using `!important`?
 1. Are you being consistent with CamelCase (for JS) vs Hyphen (for CSS) vs underscores (for PHP) [as detailed above](#whitespace)?